 You also get more tractions as more developers would be willing to register and use your APIs more.
 This should enhance the overall success of your APIs and help you grow your partner community and business profits.

-Learn more about the Amplify API Portal product.
+Learn more about the Amplify API Platform.